-- Creating, editing and deleting distance measurements, and - · Creating, editing and deleting area measurements.
+- Creating, editing and deleting distance measurements - Creating, editing and deleting area measurements, and - Creating, editing and deleting double distance measurements.

 6.2.1 Distance Measurements

 You can measure the distance from one point to another.
 When you have measured a distance, you can modify the annotation and the end points of the measurement.